 Solutions must include roles for expanding public-private collaboration, improved incentives and supply chains, and research cooperation in achieving a low carbon development path.
 Jackson also stressed the importance of environmental justice — accounting for the most vulnerable populations, and ensuring that they also benefit from low-carbon growth strategies.

 Climate Change (particularly focused on OECD’s expertise in economic analysis) and Green Growth emerged as key issues for future joint work.
-Senior officials formally adopted a “Policy Guidance on Integrating Climate Change Adaptation into Development Cooperation” and an associated “Policy Statement.”
+Senior officials formally adopted a “Policy Guidance on Integrating Climate Change Adaptation into Development Cooperation.”

-This meeting also reviewed progress undertaken since the last Joint High-Level meeting (April 2006), at which officials adopted a “Declaration on Integrating Adaptation to Climate Change into Development Cooperation” and a “Framework for Common Action on Shared Goals” .
+This meeting also reviewed progress undertaken since the last Joint High-Level meeting (April 2006), at which officials adopted a “Declaration on Integrating Adaptation to Climate Change into Development Cooperation (PDF)” and a “Framework for Common Action on Shared Goals (PDF)” .
 Following that meeting, an ongoing work program was crafted to focus on three key areas:

 (1) Integrating Adaptation to Climate change in Development Cooperation;